HASwitchPlate/openHASP-docs/docs/design/styling.md

 Certain more complex objects are made up of several sub-parts, which can be styled separately.
 To access the properties of the parts use a number suffix appended to the property.

 !!! tip
+    Not all the suffixed properties are mentioned in this documentation, feel free to discover them yourself.

     For example the _gauge_ object uses `line_width` to set the minor ticks thickness, `line_width1` for major ticks and `line_width2` for the thickness of the needle.
-    _Note:_ not all the suffixed properties are mentioned in this documentation, feel free to discover them yourself.
+    Also a `toggle` `btn` can be made to show `text` `yellow` when toggled ON with `"obj":"btn","toggle":true,"text":"\uE335","text_color":"white","text_color2":"white","text_color1":"yellow","text_color3":"yellow"`

 If objects are children of other objects (they have the [parentid][7] property set), property inheritance takes place.